 There are 2 Democratic-leaning seats and 6 Republican-leaning seats in this proposed map.Change from old map: None.

 Difference between the partisan lean of the state’s median district and the state as a whole.

 Difference between each party’s share of “wasted votes” — those that don’t contribute to a candidate winning.

-The demographic and partisan breakdown of this proposed map in Wisconsin
+The demographic and partisan breakdown of Wisconsin’s new map

 |District||Incumbent||Partisan lean||Racial makeup|

 Thomas P. TiffanyR